Is there a cost to have a designer meet with me initially?

 Saving you money is one of the great benefits of using Hall Landscape Design for this process!
 Here are just a few ways it will save you:

 - Plants.
-Especially for you DIY types!
-Our ability to get you reduced pricing on plants for your yard could more than cover the costs of the design alone!
+Especially for you to install!
+Our ability to get you reduced pricing on plants for your yard could possibly more than cover the costs of the design alone!

 - No ambiguous bids based on ambiguous ideas.
 We can give you the measurements of items in the designs.
 I cannot tell you how many contractors will round off numbers way high when estimating square footage of a patio, driveway, or perhaps a lawn area.